Oak frame, has grown and grown in popularity amongst self builders — and it isn't hard to see why.

 Here we answer the most common questions and misconceptions around oak frame to help you decide.

-It is.
 You don’t have to use timber post and beams to hold a house up — there are much cheaper ways of doing it.
 And oak is one of the most expensive timbers you can use.
-People don’t build this way to save money.
 Oak framed homes tend to cost in the region of £1,696 – 2,120 per m² – although it’s possible to build one for as little as £1,000/m².